fiiiu/tangamandapio/posts/multiple-inheritance-crowdsales.md

 It doesn't matter how you order the parents, all the conditions will be checked always.
 But, take this with a grain of salt.
 If your parent contracts are not super clear, they might be hiding an `||` condition in a few hard-to-read code statements.
-And, all the conditions will be checked but the order will be different.
+And, all the conditions will be checked, but the order will be different.
 This can have different side-effects on Solidity, some paths will execute statements that other paths won't, and it could lead an attacker to find a specific path that is vulnerable.